junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crowley_BB/SPN-Crowley-whole-novel.md

 > Crowley indulges Dean with his unreasonable demands by flying all over the world to get things for him.
 Apart from can't time travel, most of his abilities is like angel (Dean's absent line "Just like Cas", Crowley hurt slightly)
 >
 > S10E01 Crowley about Dean: "He's my best friend"; S10E02 Dean: "We ain't besties" "We're done" breakup
 >
+> S11E06 Crowley to Dean: "Do you know how disturbing it was to realize that I couldn't bring myself to kill you?
+I've had tons of chances over the years, some you don't even know about, but, still...
+I made my peace with it, embraced my softer side, learned to accept that there was just too much going on between you and I -- bromance."
+>
 > One time Dean insists both to wear cowboy hats, happened to be in Dodge City, having so much fun, laughing at Crowley's face.
 Crowley takes photo of the moment.
 Crowley changes from drinking fancy cocktail to drinking beer with Dean, snarky comments all the time between them, doesn't feel downgrading, having too much fun, getting affected by Dean. (take two photos, each take one, Crowley keeps his in his pocket all the time, still there as he's dying, he's sure Dean's already gone)
 >